Social Marketing and Education Campaigns

 - Use volunteer assistance from health communications specialists who may be able to offer pro bono services or consider retired specialists or professors and graduate level students from the local college/university

 - Seek out existing information and approaches developed by programs that have addressed similar issues to reduce developmental costs.
-See Campaign Overviews page for examples.
+See Campaign Resources page for examples.

 These resources will help you develop, deliver, and assess your health communication strategies.
 Resources on related areas including health and social marketing, internet campaigns, easy to read materials, interpretation, and health literacy are also included.